 It was on this road that we had our last bit of vehicular damage.
 The Landy hit an oddly shaped rock that managed to de-bead a tyre.
-The result: a completely mangled tyre that we had to replace a day later in Keetmanshoop (be warned, Namibia is hard on vehicles).
-Still, we made it to the oasis like Gondwanaland Lodge where we sipped beers while discussing HDRs from the summit of a rock pile in the middle of the desert.
+The result: a completely mangled tyre that we had to replace a day later in Keetmanshoop - (be warned, Namibia is hard on vehicles).
+Still, we made it to the oasis-like Gondwanaland Lodge where we sipped cold beers while discussing HDRs (High Dynamic Range), from the summit of a rock pile in the middle of the desert.
 What better way to toast the sunset.

-What a trip.
-I am using the word ‘trip’ for it’s multiple meanings here.
+What a trip!
+I am using the word ‘trip’ for its multiple meanings here.
 The Composing the Dunes workshop was an absolute success in my mind.
 There were good suggestions from our intrepid photographer group which we will incorporate into next year’s workshop.
 Looking at the images in our last crit session I actually felt quite emotional.
 Each and every one of the photographers showed substantial progress.
-It wasn’t just that that the images were finely composed, carefully arranged.
-There seemed to be an improved fluidity with how everyone handled their cameras.
+It wasn’t just that that the images were finely composed and carefully arranged, there seemed to be an improved fluidity with how everyone handled their cameras.
 At the beginning of the workshop the questions flew fast and furiously at us over things that we didn’t want to dwell on (ISO, aperture…the basics).
-By the end of the workshop the photographers were looking crtically at the choice of subject, figuring out balance and framing of elements.
+By the end of the workshop the photographers were looking critically at the choice of subject, figuring out balance and framing of elements.
 We had made it past the camera and into actual art.
 The photographers weren’t taking photographs anymore.
 They were making images.
 There’s a world of difference between those two statements.

 Then we parted ways.
 Sue, making us jealous by continuing for another two weeks through the rest of Namibia and Freya (our dark horse photographer) similarly with her jaunt on to Borneo for three weeks.
 Nick and I waved everyone off from Keetmanshoop before starting our long overland trek back to Kwazulu-Natal.
 What a trip!